Ekansh25/Web-Data-Analyzer/README.md

 ```bash
 flask run --debugger
 ```
+* Please ensure your backend server is running on port 5000.

-5. Navigate to the Frontend directory
+6. Navigate to the Frontend directory
-5. Install the dependencies required for the Frontend.
+7. Install the dependencies required for the Frontend.
  ```bash
 npm install
 ```
-4. Run frontend service using command
+8. Run frontend service using command
 ```bash
 npm start
 ```

-3. Open the analyzer tool.
+9. Open the analyzer tool.

 ## Usage